Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-24 01:41:42
+Last Updated: 2025-04-25 00:25:11

-To Be A Christian Without Prayer Is No More Possible Than To Be Alive Without Breathing.
+At Times One Remains Faithful To A Cause Only Because Its Opponents Do Not Cease To Be Insipid.

-By Martin Luther King, Jr.
+By Friedrich Nietzsche